Z offset: What it is and how to adjust it

 Z offset adjusts the printhead's Z home position

-Adjustment of the 3D printer’s Z offset is a way to achieve successful prints in a variety of situations, such as when using filament with poor adhesion or when using a thick build surface.
+Adjustment of the 3D printer’s Z offset is a way to achieve successful prints in a variety of situations.
+It is primarily used to ensure the correct distance between the nozzle and print bed when using an auto bed leveling sensor, but it can also be used to solve poor adhesion or when using a thick build surface or substrate.

 This article goes over the basics of Z offset, discussing the meaning of the term, the reasons why users might need to incorporate a Z offset, and looking at how to adjust this key parameter in three different ways: using G-code, slicing software, and a 3D printer’s physical LCD display.

-A Z offset is a user-defined print setting that allows the printhead to be positioned above or below the default Z home position (true zero point).
+A Z offset is a user-defined print setting that allows the printhead to be positioned above or below the default Z home position.
+Typically, the input value will be the physical distance between the trigger point of the endstop or Z-probe and the actual tip of the printer nozzle.

 The limit switch on the Z axis is important because it effectively prevents the printhead from burrowing into the build surface, which could potentially cause damage to the print bed and the hotend.
 The limit switch recognizes when the printhead is at its lowest possible point, and prevents it from descending further.
 The Z probe on a printer with automatic bed leveling performs the same function.